 There are a number of opportunities to explore energy production in Somerset.
 Two nuclear reactors are located at Hinkley Point and educational visits can be arranged.
 The site was also identified in 2007 as the most favoured location for one of the proposed new generation of nuclear power stations (while permission to build a wind farm at Hinkley was refused in 2005) and preparatory works are underway, though an opposition campaign by Stop Hinkley continues.

 Brean Down, on the coast near Burnham on Sea, is one of the possible locations for the southern end of a future Severn Barrage.
 A barrage was first seriously considered in 1925 and most recently rejected in 2010.
 The Bristol Channel is also a potential location for tidal stream turbines, which could be built as an alternative to a barrage.
 Another potential form of alternative energy is the burning of locally grown willow as a power station fuel.
 Once a widespread crop on the Somerset Levels, willow cultivation is now relegated to a few small areas, largely for use in basket making.

 Bishops Lydeard Mill and the Dunster Working Watermill provide a reminder of the days when renewable energy provided most of the power, as does the Ashton Windmill 3 miles north west of Wedmore, now the only mechanically functional windmill in Somerset.
 One of the few alternatives to wind and water was the burning of peat, and the Peat Moors Centre near Glastonbury recounts the history of peat digging in the Somerset Levels.
-Members of the Somerset Peat Producers Association continue to dig peat for horticulture, however it is now recognised as an important carbon sink and wildlife habitat and its use may be phased out by 2030.
+A number of companies continue to dig peat for horticulture, however it is now recognised as an important carbon sink and wildlife habitat and its use may be phased out by 2030.

 Steam power is also represented at the Westonzoyland Pumping Station, and by the West Somerset Railway, Britain’s longest Heritage Railway.
 In the early days of oil, attempts were made to extract oil from the shale on the coast near Kilve.
 Although the project did not prove economically viable, the brick retort house used in the trials can be seen at the beach car park.